 Inclusivity & Support

-We're committed to providing a supportive, inclusive and equitable campus environment for all Moore students.
+We're committed to providing a supportive, inclusive, diverse and equitable campus environment for all Moore students.

-For resources and information regarding mental health and counseling, please visit our Health & Wellness page.
+For resources and information regarding mental health and counseling, please visit our Health, Wellness & Safety page.

 Campus Civility Statement